-A recent study in Scientific Reports details how a team of researchers, led by Saito, a cognitive biologist at the University of Tokyo, used a habituation-dishabituation method to investigate whether domestic cats could discriminate between human utterances.
+A study in Scientific Reports details how a team of researchers, led by Saito, a cognitive biologist at the University of Tokyo, used a habituation-dishabituation method to investigate whether domestic cats could discriminate between human utterances.

-While the team found that 9 of the 11 cats responded to voice stimuli by moving their ears and heads, the study doesn’t really prove your cat actually understands the concept of a name.
+While the team found that 9 of the 11 cats responded to voice stimuli by moving their ears and heads, the study doesn’t prove your cat understands the concept of a name.

 Sounds That Make Cats Come To You

-Understanding the sounds that make cats come to you is a great skill to learn.
+Understanding the sounds that make cats come to you is a useful skill to learn.
 Not only can you get their attention when you need them, but it can make putting them in their cat carrier or preventing them from escaping so much easier.

-Many people think it’s impossible to train a cat, but this is surprisingly untrue.
-It’s important to remember that dog-training methods won’t work, as our feline friends need the motivation to stick around.
+Many people think it’s impossible to train a cat, but that’s untrue.
+Dog-training methods won’t work as cats need the motivation to stick around.

-To get its attention while calling its name, start using a higher voice than your voice naturally allows, and keep repeating it.
+To get its attention while calling your cat’s name, start using a higher voice than your voice naturally allows and keep repeating it.

 Clicker Training with Human Sounds

-If you’re not familiar with what a clicker is, it’s a small plastic device that’s used to signal when an animal has done the right thing.
+If you’re unfamiliar with what a clicker is, it’s a small plastic device that’s used to signal when an animal has done the right thing.